Cleaning Natural Stone Tiles

 Organic stains such as tea, coffee, and fruit stains can be cleaned as outlined under the Making a Poultice for Removing Coffee and Tea Stains from Marble section above.

-Routine Maintenance and Protection of Natural Stone Tile Surfaces
+Routine Maintenance and Protection

-• Sweep or vacuum (without a beater bar) prior to cleaning.
+• Sweep or vacuum before cleaning.

 Do not use acidic products on natural stone surfaces, as they can cause permanent damage to the surface.